 3 Steps to Building Better Bone

 Part of our nutrition story has been Mira’s success in building her bone density, a success we cultivated by following the research.
 Build better bone by ensuring adequate bone-boosting nutrients in food and supplements and aligning your lifestyle with the science.
-Consider this quick list of bone-boosting tips, and check out our book Micronutrient Miracle to dive deeper into our bone building protocol complete with a 4 week menu plan!
+Consider this quick list of bone-boosting tips, and check out our book Rebuild Your Bones to dive deep into healing with our 12-week osteoporosis protocol!

 STEP ONE – FOOD: Choose foods that contain certain vitamins, minerals, and fats that are critical for bone health.

 - Choose foods high in calcium and magnesium.
-For most of us, a bone building whole foods diet will include foods higher in calcium and magnesium such as dark leafy greens, dairy, and proteins (such as meat, chicken, eggs and seafood).
+For most of us, a bone building whole foods diet will include foods higher in calcium and magnesium such as dark leafy greens (only cooked), dairy, and proteins (such as meat, chicken, eggs and seafood).
 Gently cook plant foods and chew well to improve mineral absorption, while avoiding excessive raw plant foods.

 - Avoid foods that deplete calcium.
 Raw vegetables, grains, legumes, nuts, and seeds contain phytates and/or oxalates that bind calcium, magnesium, and other minerals, preventing their absorption.
 Cooking, soaking, and sprouting can break some of these bonds.